tshepang/blog/content/The Other Boleyn Girl (2008).md

 categories = ['movies']
 +++

-I don\'t remember enjoying any of Eric Bana\'s performances until now;
+I don't remember enjoying any of Eric Bana's performances until now;
-two of American\'s great sweethearts are here (the ridiculously desirable Scarlett Johanssen and the sophisticated and disturbing Natalie Portman).
-The are other good performances, and none is better than that of [Anne Torrent] who plays the queen\'s first wife.
+two of American's great sweethearts are here (the ridiculously desirable Scarlett Johanssen and the sophisticated and disturbing Natalie Portman).
+The are other good performances, and none is better than that of [Anne Torrent] who plays the queen's first wife.

 The movie starts off as yet-another English period drama (though I liked the detailed look at the lives of the rich and pwoerful at the time),